KAY-imaging/OA-pipeline/README.md

 >    10.1.
 Define the dataset order for merging
 >    (e.g. if there are 4 datasets that need to be splitted into two groups (based on filename), specify 2, 2 in merging_order
 >    10.2.
 Merging allows to create dataframes that are specifically suited for your sampling conditions
 >    10.3.
-One of the outputs is a merged DataFrame that contains a column named 'conditions' with the filenames of all the images that were analyzed
+One of the outputs is a merged **one_big_merged_frame** that contains a column named 'Condition' with the filenames of all the images that were analyzed.
+Consists of all merged data for all observations.
+>    (later it uses for plotting and statistics calculations)
 >    10.4.
-The other one is 'mean' dataset according to the 'merging order' and mode
+The other one **frame_for_export** consists of mean, weigted mean, and ROI features according to the 'merging order' and mode.
+Consists of data by observation.
+Each observation defined by sample group was provided in merging.
 >    10.5.
-This dataset we save in .XLSX format, that are easy to analyse
+This **frame_for_export** dataset we save in .XLSX format, that are easy to analyse

-### Dataset features:
+### Both datasets features:

 **CurvedLength** : Curved lenth [nm] of the skeletonized vessel segment.